TrustInSoft/demos/new-demo-cpp/README.md

 # Demo of C++ buffer overflow and integer overflow detection with TrustInSoft analyzer

 This demo demonstrates TrustInSoft Analyzer capabilities on C++ code:
-- How unit tests can typically miss undefined behaviors like buffer overflows or integer overflows if those undefined behaviors do not cause immediate problems (like a crash), and
+- How functional tests can typically miss undefined behaviors like buffer overflows or integer overflows if those undefined behaviors do not cause immediate problems (like a crash), and
 - How TrustInSoft analysis detects them with mathematical guarantee.

 <!--